-This module sets standards for basic inspection and testing of static weighing systems with capacities over 150 kg (300 lb) and up to 1,500 kg (3,000 lb), both unmarked and marked.
-This includes static weighing applications using platform, hopper, tank, and other designs.
+This module sets standards for basic inspection and testing of large static weighing systems ranging from those over 1,500 kg (3,000 lb), both unmarked and marked.
+This includes static weighing applications using platform, hopper, tank, and other designs, but does not include railroad track scales.
 The segment is geared toward specific concepts related to device technology, operations, and the specific inspection requirements and test procedures for these devices.